opencog/sensory/DesignNotes-C.md

 * Stage four: execute, start data flowing.

 Solution:
-* Stage zero: this is what LookupLink does.
+* Stage zero: this is what LookatLink does.
 * Stage one: build a connector-matcher.
 This is not a full parser, but is a prereq for matching connetors.
 MatchLink
 * Stage two: punt, build a random selector.